VincentPierc/Rob-Boss_Painting-Bot/Readme.md

 ### Solenoid Actuating
  In order to provide the power needed for the solenoid to acutate, a [solid state relay](https://www.amazon.com/SSR-100DD-Solid-State-Relay-Module/dp/B07PFDJQLV/ref=asc_df_B07PFDJQLV/?tag=hyprod-20&linkCode=df0&hvadid=344109501737&hvpos=&hvnetw=g&hvrand=4678158795194401447&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9031723&hvtargid=pla-731534345491&psc=1&tag=&ref=&adgrpid=69357499895&hvpone=&hvptwo=&hvadid=344109501737&hvpos=&hvnetw=g&hvrand=4678158795194401447&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9031723&hvtargid=pla-731534345491) was used to convert a 3.3V signal from the microcontroller to 12V, 600mA power supply signal.

 ## Software Design

 ### Software Architecture
 The overarching software archecture uses a cooperative multi-tasking scheduler.
 Each of the tasks the robot performs was created with the other tasks in consideration.
-There are three main tasks that the robot performs
+The robot first parses through the file and creates a list with the first element of which being the instruction name and all subsequent elements being the numbers associated with that instruction.
+The file then runs throught the two processing tasks to interpret the instructions, move the robot, and send the data to the computer.

+#### Draw Wrapper
+The main task of the assignment is the Draw Wrapper task.
+While the function is named Draw Wrapper, This is because it calles the draw function.
+The actual purpose of the task is to iterate through the instruction list and process a single instruction each time it is called.
+It does so through popping the first value of the instruction list and then calling the draw function on the popped instruction list.
+It is inside of the draw function that the instruction is processed.
+If the instruction is an IN instruction, the function will place the initial point of (0,0) into the X_Vals and Y_Vals queues to set the initial location of the motor when it runs.
+If an IN instruction is called after this, it will be deemed the end of the list and the motors will reset to their fully extended position.
+If the instruction is SP, the color selected by the SP instruction will be set as thevalue for the shared variable curcolor.
+If a PD or PU function is recieved, the function will first set the.

-#### Get Thetas
+#### Find Thetas

-#### Move Motors
+When the task is first initialized it generates a list of size 2 that will be used for temporary theta storage.
+To be more memory efficient, this could have been a float array of size 2.
+However, the difference between an array of size 2 and a list of size 2 was deemed negligible in this case since it would be reused.
+After creating the list, the remaining variables representing the initial guesses for the Newton Raphson function and an initial color value.

 ### Computer Code
 For the "Bells and Whistles" of our assignment, we opted to go with a computer software implementation.
 The code, running simultaneously to the code on the Nucleo, generates various graphs to visualize what Rob is supposed to be doing.

 ![code can be found here](https://github.com/VincentPierc/Rob-Boss_Painting-Bot/blob/main/Code/Computer_Code.py)